jncraton/connectiongrammar/docs/getting_started.md

 Customizing Models
 ------------------

 The source for this project is located in the `connectiongrammar` directory, and the connection representations can be found in the `examples` directory.
 This contains the actual production rules that describe legal connections between objects.
-These grammar can be altered to add or change connections and parts.
+These grammars can be altered to add or change connections and parts.

 Here's a high-level view of the Python source files: